Fed raises rates for 3rd time this year with 1 more expected

 - Walmart tells leafy-green suppliers to start using blockchain

+The Fed’s latest forecast predicts that the unemployment rate, now 3.9 percent, will reach 3.7 percent by the end of this year and then 3.5 percent next year.
+Not since the late 1960s has unemployment fallen that low.

+The central bank expects unemployment to begin rising to 3.7 percent at the end of in 2021.
+It foresees the economy, as measured by the gross domestic product, growing 3.1 percent this year before slowing to 2.5 percent in 2019, 2 percent in 2020 and 1.8 percent in 2021.
+The Fed sees the economy’s long-run growth at a 1.8 percent annual rate — far below the Trump administration’s projections for a sustained rate of 3 percent.

-Many analysts think the economy could weaken next year, in part from the effects of the trade conflicts President Donald Trump has pursued with China, Canada, Europe and other trading partners.
+Many analysts think the economy could weaken next year, in part from the effects of the trade conflicts Trump has pursued with China, Canada, Europe and other trading partners.
 The tariffs and counter-tariffs that have been imposed on imports and exports are having the effect of raising prices for some goods and supplies and potentially slowing growth.

 Compounding the effects of the tariffs and retaliatory tariffs resulting from Trump’s trade war, other factors could slow growth next year.
 The benefits of tax cuts that took effect this year, along with increased government spending, for example, are widely expected to fade.

-Still, some analysts hold to a more optimistic scenario: That momentum already built up from the government’s economic stimulus will keep strengthening the job market and lowering unemployment — at 3.9 percent, already near a 50-year low.
+Still, some analysts hold to a more optimistic scenario: That momentum already built up from the government’s economic stimulus will keep strengthening the job market and lowering unemployment, already near a 50-year low.
 A tight employment market, in this scenario, will accelerate wages and inflation and prod the Fed to keep tightening credit to ensure that the economy doesn’t overheat.

-The U.S. economy, as measured by the gross domestic product, is expected to grow 3 percent for 2018 as a whole.
-That would mark the strongest full-year gain in 13 years.
-For the first nine years of the economic expansion, annual GDP growth averaged only around 2.2 percent.

 The robust job market has helped make consumers, the main drivers of growth, more confident than they’ve been in nearly 18 years.
 Business investment is up.
 Americans are spending freely on cars, clothes and restaurant meals.